 In our clinical practices, we work with those impacted by depression, anxiety, difficult life transitions, struggling with difficult decisions, low self esteem, grief and loss, trauma, and more.
 We have 33+ years of experience in professional social work, including 10+ years as a masters degree social worker in clinical practise, certified somatic experiencing trauma therapy, EMDR, Prolonged Exposure, CBT, and certified Emotional Intelligence Practitioner.
 Our institute is also home to a trained investigator, member of ACSW, IAWBH, Star Alumni WBI, graduate of U of C, and a GOA Award and U of C Alumni Award winner.

 What types of issues can our workplace training services address?
 Situations involving workplace bullying, psychological harassment, psychological violence, psychological hazards, mobbing and lateral violence.

 First in Alberta!
 Visionary, Pioneer, Award Winner

-In 2012 Linda Crockett’s ABRC became the first full-service resource in Alberta specific to psychological harassment, otherwise known as workplace bullying.
-Linda is a qualified professional with the ability to provide both employers and employees with consultations, assessments, training, speaking engagements, coaching and specialized counselling for repairing the harm that has been done by workplace bullying, or to prevent harm from being done.
+In 2012 Linda Crockett’s ABRC (now The Canadian Institute of Workplace Harassment and Violence) became the first full-service resource in Alberta specific to psychological harassment, otherwise known as workplace bullying.
+Linda is a qualified professional with the ability to provide both employers and employees with consultations, assessments, training, speaking engagements, coaching and specialized counselling for repairing the harm that has been done by workplace harassment, or to prevent harm from being done.

 Admitting there is a problem and building trust are the first steps to meaningful repair.
-With ABRC and associates, you have access to the very best anti-bullying resources in Canada!
+Working with Linda, the CIWHV and associates, you have access to the very best anti-harassment resources in Canada!
 References are available!